alexandrainst/danlp/docs/spacy.md

 For comparison to other models and additional information of the tasks, check out the task individual pages for [part of speech tagging](<https://github.com/alexandrainst/danlp/blob/master/docs/models/pos.md>) , [word embeddings](<https://github.com/alexandrainst/danlp/blob/master/docs/models/embeddings.md>) and [named entity recognition](<https://github.com/alexandrainst/danlp/blob/master/docs/models/ner.md>).

+The danlp github also provide a version of the spaCy model which contains a sentiment classifier, read more about it in the sentiment analysis [docs](https://github.com/alexandrainst/danlp/blob/master/docs/models/sentiment_analysis.md).

 #### Performance on spaCy model

 The following lists the  performance scores of the spaCy model provided in DaNLP pakage.
 The scores and elaborating scores can be found in the file meta.json that is shipped with the model when it is downloaded.